 Self-motivation is born from an “internal” desire to go beyond the difficult surroundings.
 Even if it is true that an external factor has caused a disaster, self-motivated people would rather focus on learning from that experience, than continue to point fingers.

-Self-motivation alone will not save the day.
-The truth is nobody feels self-motivated all the time.
+I believe self-motivation alone will not save the day.
+Motivation will help but the truth is nobody feels self-motivated all the time.
 It is more of a cycle than a continuous approach.
 We feel motivated, then we become productive, we start engaging in many activities, finish tasks, and ask for more.

 Then, comes a state of energy drought, we feel demotivated, dull, and cannot see why we should continue to do what we are doing.
 When this wave of demotivation comes up, that is where self-discipline becomes key.